 Florida was one of the first states in the country to offer free prekindergarten to all 4-year-olds.
 Children must live in Florida and be 4 years old on or before Sept.
 1 of the current school year to be eligible.
 If their fourth birthday falls Feb.
 2 through Sept.
-1 in a calendar year, parents can postpone enrolling their child in VPK that year and wait until the following year when their child is 5.
+1 in a calendar year, families can postpone enrolling their child in VPK that year and wait until the following year when their child is 5.

 Florida’s VPK program is designed to prepare children for kindergarten and build the foundation for their educational success.
 The program helps to ensure that all children are intellectually, emotionally, physically, and socially ready to enter school and ready to learn, fully recognizing the crucial role of parents as their child’s first teacher.

-Parental choice is a priority; therefore, both private and public providers may participate.
+Family choice is a priority; therefore, both private and public providers may participate.
 VPK providers have flexibility in structuring the hours per day and days per week to meet the required instructional hours:

 School Year Program